The Biological Battery

 What the Wavefront Sees

-Before any electrical signal arrives, the wavefront sees a landscape of cells that are uniformly polarized — each one sitting at −90 mV, each one a tiny capacitor fully charged and waiting.
-The energy for the coming depolarization has already been stored.
+Before any electrical signal arrives, the wavefront faces a field of cells that are uniformly polarized, each one sitting at −90 mV, each one a tiny capacitor fully charged and waiting.
+The energy for the coming depolarization, the sudden reversal of that charge, has already been stored.
 The sodium channels are in their resting (closed-but-ready) state.
 The potassium channels (IK1) are open, holding the line.

 This is the meaning of excitability.
-The cell has invested metabolic energy — via the Na⁺/K⁺ ATPase — to create and maintain a state of readiness.
-When the wavefront arrives and pushes the membrane past threshold, the cell will fire.
+The cell has invested metabolic energy, via the Na⁺/K⁺ ATPase, to create and maintain a state of readiness.
+When the wavefront arrives and pushes the membrane past a critical voltage called threshold (roughly −70 mV), sodium channels snap open and the cell fires.
 But only because the battery was already charged.

 What the ECG Shows